zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    See https://en.wikipedia.org/wiki/NetBIOS#NetBIOS_Suffixes.

-   :name: An encoded NetBIOS name.
+   :param name: An encoded NetBIOS name.

    :returns: The numeric value of *name* or 256 if it's not a valid encoding.